 Different Places Have Different Patchwork Plagiarism Definitions

-Usually, “patchwork” plagiarism occurs when a writer copies material from several sources and rearranges it to form a mosaic pattern without acknowledging the sources.
+Usually, “patchwork” plagiarism (sometimes spelled patch work plagiarism, or “patchwriting”) occurs when a writer copies material from several sources and rearranges it to form a mosaic pattern without acknowledging the sources.

-It can also be defined as inserting parts of someone else’s texts in someone’s own words into content without giving due acknowledgment to the original author.
+Patchwork plagiarism can also be defined by inserting parts of someone else’s texts in someone’s own words into content without giving due acknowledgment to the original author.
 If someone presents the entire work as one’s own, then it is unethical and might cause legal trouble for the person involved.

 Much like direct plagiarism, patchwork plagiarism occurs when a writer uses material taken almost verbatim from several sources without acknowledging the sources.